 In reality invoking the right to remain silent can be extremely difficult.
 In high pressure situations such as a police interview people often feel an overwhelming need to provide information in the belief this will assist them and that the police will go easier on them because of their cooperation.
 It is also difficult for most people to assert themselves when dealing with people in authority.
 In addition, interviews will always start with questions about name and address which must be answered.
 At this point the accused person has already been placed in a position of having to cooperate and it can be very difficult to invoke the right to refuse to answer questions and be ‘uncooperative’ from this point onwards.

-Also please note that you must answer certain questions in the following situations:
+Also please note that a person must answer certain questions in the following situations:

 - where police reasonably suspect a person has committed or is about to commit an offence (giving name and address);